Donald Trump On Nobel Peace Prize: ‘The Prize I Want Is Victory For The World’

 Even more reason to give Trump praise came in today when North Korea released three American prisoners.
 They had been held in North Korea for months, with one of the prisoners even being held prisoner for two years.
 Trump has been able to cause change for good in North Korea and hopefully, things will continue trending in the right direction moving forward.

-Trump did receive backlash for pulling the U.S. out of the Iran Nuclear Deal.
+Trump did receive backlash for pulling the U.S. out of the Iran nuclear deal.
 It was a decision that Trump was expected to make and many believe is the wrong decision.
 Others feel that Trump made the right choice and will be able to negotiate a new, better deal in the future.

 All of that being said, Trump may not be incredibly popular in many circles, but he is beginning to win some people over with the impressive job he has done with North Korea.